 This is the power section for the EP9315 device.
 The ADC and PLL supplies are filtered.
-There is no reason to filter the 3.3V and the 1.8V power rails.
-Provide adequate bulk capacitance for the PWR_CORE supply.
+There is no reason to filter the 3.3 and the 1.8V power rails.

 The SDRAM interface is comprised of two 16-bit SDRAM devices to form a 32-bit SDRAM bus.
 The SDRAM is connected to /SDCS0 and is located at physical memory address 0xC000_0000.
 Single 32-bit SDRAM devices may be used as well.